stockholm with kids

 Final Thoughts on Stockholm with Kids

 By now, you know of the long list of great things there are to do in Stockholm for families.
 I’ve travelled quite a bit, and I find Stockholm to be one of the most family-friendly capital cities.
-I love how children are always considered, and welcomes on most activities.
+I love how children are always considered and welcome on most activities.